folio-org/okapi/doc/guide.md

 }
 ```

-Again, we can list them with
+Again, we can list them with:

 ```
 curl -w '\n' http://localhost:9130/_/proxy/tenants
 ```

-We can now get information for one of these again.
+We can now get information for one of these again:

 ```
 curl -w '\n' http://localhost:9130/_/proxy/tenants/our
 ```